-The faculty members were selected from more than 110 nominations by college chapters across the United States and Canada.
-Chapters were asked to select one nominee and base their selection on the professor's passion for inspiring students and actions that connect to Theta aspirations: intellectual curiosity, leadership potential, commitment to service, and personal excellence.
-Candidates were not limited by gender, fraternity or sorority affiliation (or non-affiliation), disciplinary expertise, or number of Thetas taught.
+The faculty members were selected from nominations by Theta college chapters across the United States and Canada.
+Chapters were asked to select one nominee and base their selection on the professor's passion for inspiring students and actions that connect to Theta's values of intellectual curiosity, leadership potential, commitment to service, and personal excellence.
+Candidates were not limited by gender, fraternity/sorority affiliation (or non-affiliation), disciplinary expertise, or number of Thetas taught.

 This year's honorees include:

-The Fraternity congratulates these outstanding faculty members for their accomplishments, and thanks all of the nominees for their contributions to the scholastic advancement of our members.
+The Fraternity congratulates these outstanding faculty members for their accomplishments and thanks all of the nominees for their contributions to the scholastic advancement of our members.
 Learn more about the program and see lists of previous recipients on the Outstanding Faculty Award page.

 << View Older Entries